Table of Contents

 Must-have features of accounting software for the Hospitality industry

-Hotel accounting needs to corral different revenue streams but manually compile data is no longer a viable approach.
+Hotel accounting needs to corral different revenue streams but manually compiling data is no longer a viable approach.
 Today’s accounting departments need automation to eliminate disparate, siloed information.

 Hotel's accounting software needs to be powerful enough to handle the influx of data hotels generate on a daily basis, and then extract insights from these data to make strategic business decisions.